 For instance, Danske Bank, Denmark’s largest bank, implemented a fraud detection algorithm to replace its old rules-based fraud detection system.
 This deep learning tool increased the bank’s fraud detection capability by 50% and reduced false positives by 60%.
 The system also automated a lot of crucial decisions while routing some cases to human analysts for further inspection.

 AI can also help banks to manage cyber threats.
 In 2019, the financial sector accounted for 29% of all cyber attacks, making it the most-targeted industry.
-With the continuous monitoring capabilities of artificial intelligence in financial services, the banks can respond to potential cyberattacks before they affect employees, customers, or internal systems.
+With the continuous monitoring capabilities of artificial intelligence in financial services, banks can respond to potential cyberattacks before they affect employees, customers, or internal systems.

 Undoubtedly, chatbots are one of the best examples of practical applications of artificial intelligence in banking.
 Once deployed, they can work 24*7, unlike humans who have fixed working hours.